-The total period for which a grant or cooperative agreement is awarded (including all funded and unfunded time extensions) may not exceed 3 years.
+The total period for which a grant or cooperative agreement is awarded may not exceed 3 years.

 Management Information

 Once a grant or cooperative agreement has been reviewed and recommended for funding, specific management and organizational information relating to the applicant shall be requested on a one-time basis prior to the award.
 Copies of forms needed in fulfilling the requirements will be provided by the FANRP office.